-6.9.8 Document store-type masking
+6.9.13 Document Store Type masking

-This feature provides the ability to mask structured documents that are stored in database columns.
-This is done by marking a column as Structured and assigning a respective Document Store Type and File Format to it.
+This feature provides the ability to mask structured documents that are stored in database columns and delimited files.
+This is done by marking a column/delimited field as Structured and assigning a respective Document Store Type and File Format to it.

 With the release of version 10.0.0.0 of the Continuous Compliance engine, the document store type masking will support automatic datatype identification.
-This will be done by using the JDBC SQL Type81 associated with columns.
+This will be done by using the JDBC SQL Type associated with columns.
 String and BLOB types will be supported for document store type masking.